GraphicsBlast

 Example of vertex duplication on icosphere

 On large, complex, real-world meshes this number rapidly explodes.
 Visualised is a still relatively simple ball shape.
 We can see that at the tip of each triangle, each vertex is shared with 4 other triangles.
 If we calculate the same duplication value here, we have the vertex needlessly defined 4 extra times, in 2 VBOs, each with 3 floats.
-Multiplying this together means 24 floats are wasted on every intersection here!
+Multiplying this together means 24 floats of memory are wasted duplicating data on every intersection here!
 And this is still a simple example!
 There must be a better way...

 Introducing Index Buffer Objects!
-IBOs allow us to enter vertex data into our VBOs only a single time, and then efficiently reuse that vertex multiple times when drawing.
+IBOs allow us to enter unique vertex data into our VBOs only a single time, and then efficiently reuse that vertex multiple times when drawing.

 The idea is conceptually pretty straight-forward.
-We alter our vertices and colours arrays to only contain the unique vertex data.
+We slim down our vertices and colours arrays to only contain the unique vertex data.
 We then define a new buffer containing triplets of integers, which define how the triangles should be drawn.
 For example 0, 1, 2 would indicate that to draw a triangle, we should use the first element in each VBO for our triangle's first vertex, then the second for the second, and then the third element for the third vertex.
 We're defining the triangle by the indices of it's data in each buffer.

 We can then add more triplets to this array to draw more triangles.
 So to draw our square from the previous tutorial, our VBOs will be reduced to contain only the four unique vertices' data.
 Our IBO would then contain 0, 1, 2 to draw the first triangle, and then 0, 2, 3 to draw the second (assuming it is the vertices 0 and 2 in the VBOs which are shared between the two triangles).
 Instead of duplicating the data, we only need a single integer to reuse a vertex.